microsoft/FluidFramework/docs/content/docs/deep/container-and-component-loading.md

 The same way `instantiateRuntime()` created the default `DataStore`, the default `DataStore` can use `createComponent()` on its `DataStoreContext` **(8.3.1)** to create a second `DataStore`.

-Calling `createComponent` causes the `ContainerRuntime` to look at its `DataStoreRegistry`, create a second `DataStoreContext` **(7)**, which will call a new `instantiateComponent()` **(8.1)**, which will create a second `DataStoreRuntime` **(8.2)**, and second `DataStore` object **(8.3)**.
+Calling `createComponent` causes the `ContainerRuntime` to look at its `DataStoreRegistry` and create a second `DataStoreContext` **(7)**, which will call a new `instantiateComponent()` **(8.1)**, which will create a second `DataStoreRuntime` **(8.2)**, and second `DataStore` object **(8.3)**.